“How can God be good when there is so much suffering in the world?”

 Suffering can be the result of someone else choosing to sin or harm you personally in some way.

 If someone chooses to punch you in the eye, you suffer the consequences of their actions in the form of a black eye.
 If someone chooses to break into your home and steal your property and money, you suffer the loss of possessions and probably the loss of your sense of personal security.

 We can also suffer as a result of our own poor choices.

 God will usually allow you to experience the consequences of your actions, and that may include suffering in some way.
 This can be referred to as individual or personal sin.
 If you choose to cheat on a test, you may suffer the consequence of failing that test or the class, and there may even be consequences to your standing as a student.
 If you choose to commit a crime, the consequence could be going to prison and suffering the loss of your freedom.

-God does not enjoy people's pain, but he does allow them to experience pain.
-Like any responsible parent, sometimes he imposes painful consequences designed to correct his children.
+God does not enjoy people's pain, but He does allow them to experience pain.
+Like any responsible parent, sometimes He imposes painful consequences designed to correct His children.
 Often, though, the pain we experience is the natural result of our own choices or of living in a painfully broken world.

 Just as parents allow kids to suffer the consequences of their mistakes so they can learn and develop character, God allows people to suffer the consequences of their individual and collective sin.